vmware-archive/nsx-ci-pipeline/README.md

 esg_go_router_isozone_1_inst_1: 2                    # Number of go-routers for IsoZone1
 esg_tcp_router_isozone_1_uplink_ip_1: <YOUR TCP-ROUTER_ISO1-VIP> #REQUIRED example: 10.172.16.105
 esg_tcp_router_isozone_1_inst_1: 2 # Number of tcp-routers for IsoZone1

+# Set to true (default) if ssl should be terminated by LBR
+# and only unencrypted traffic forwarded to IsoZone-1 GoRouter
+# Set to false if encypted traffic should be forwarded as pass-through by LBR
+# and ssl needs to be terminated only at IsoZone-1 GoRouter
+esg_go_router_isozone_1_ssl_term_1: true

 ## Certs for Isozone-1
 # Specify comma separated list of domains for isozone1 to generate self-signed cert